-"Most nodules are incidental discoveries," notes Diana S. Dean, M.D., of the Division of Endocrinology, Diabetes, Metabolism, and Nutrition at Mayo Clinic, "and now many more such nodules are discovered because of the increased use of imaging performed for other reasons, including carotid ultrasonography, neck or chest computed tomography, magnetic resonance imaging, and even positron emission tomography."
+"Most nodules are incidental discoveries," notes M. Regina Castro, M.D., of the Division of Endocrinology, Diabetes, Metabolism, and Nutrition at Mayo Clinic in Rochester, Minn., "and now many more such nodules are discovered because of the increased use of imaging performed for other reasons, including carotid ultrasonography, neck or chest computed tomography, magnetic resonance imaging, and even positron emission tomography."

-"Diagnosing a thyroid nodule accurately and promptly is important," says Melanie L. Richards, M.D., of the Department of Surgery at Mayo Clinic, "because early diagnosis improves the likelihood that a cancer can be discovered while still contained within the thyroid gland and amenable to surgery.
-Once soft tissue invasion has occurred or lymph nodes are extensively involved, the chance of surgical cure drops substantially and there is a much higher incidence of metastatic spread of these late-stage cancers."
+"Diagnosing a thyroid nodule accurately and promptly is important," says Geoffrey B. Thompson, M.D., of the Department of Surgery at Mayo Clinic in Rochester, Minn., "because early diagnosis improves the likelihood that a cancer can be discovered while contained within the thyroid gland and amenable to surgery.
+Once soft tissue invasion has occurred or lymph nodes are extensively involved, the chance of surgical cure drops substantially, especially in older patients, and there is a much higher incidence of metastatic spread of these late-stage cancers."